While some donuts are vegan, and you can make your own quite easily, the majority of regular donuts are not vegan.

 One of the humongous sacrifices that vegans have to make is giving up donuts from chains and most bakeries that aren’t specifically vegan.

-Most donuts are vegetarian, but clearly not vegan.
+Most donuts are vegetarian, but clearly aren’t vegan.